weirdlooop/HideElementChromeApp/README.md

-# HideElementChromeApp
+# Hide Element Chrome App

-Really easily hide elements on a website by adding the class or id to the app.
+Easily hide elements on a website by adding the class or id to the app.

 It remembers the state across tabs and sessions.

 Great for removing annoying popups or stuff like that.